hyde231/pornstar-lookup/README.md

 # Pornstar-Lookup
 NSFW !!!

-Aggregating and listing 214689 individual pornstars with 411303 aliases, based on 396186 raw entries scraped from 18 different soruces.
+Aggregating and listing 271,658 individual pornstars with 479,247 aliases, based on 472,247 raw entries scraped from 23 different sources into a [single JSON file](/src/data/Pornstars.combined.fulldata.json.zip).

 ## Purpose
 This is an attempt to combine female pornstar identities that have different names according to different sources.
 By using heuristics on names and aliases used, there should be a way to find similarities and link duplicates together.